JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 And within less than a minute the truth was clear as day: I kinda sucked at it.
 The second game was slightly better, but felt like a chore more than a fun thing to do.
 And by the time I was on my third game, the game wasn’t fun to play.

-The graphics were cool and the game seemd like it would be fun, but the track ball that the game used was awkward to used and I also started to realize something: A video game for a home computer system wouldn’t use a trackball anyway.
+The graphics were cool and the game seemed like it would be fun, but the track ball that the game used was awkward to used and I also started to realize something: A video game for a home computer system wouldn’t use a trackball anyway.
 It would use that standard black Atari joystick.
 So practicing on the arcade version of the game wouldn’t help me.

 Which is all to say that by the time I lost my last player on that third game of *Centipede*, I just joylessly stared at the screen for a second or two, picked up my schoolbag and headed back home.